+Care Plus Hospice focuses on comfort care for the patient and supportive care for the spouse, family and friends.
 You and your loved ones have a choice when dealing with chronic illness or a terminal diagnosis.
-If aggressive treatment or hospitalization is no longer your wish when suffering from qualifying long-term or life-limiting conditions, Hospice care provides you the option to approach end-of-life care with comfort, compassion and dignity in your own Home, Hospice Center, Skilled Nursing Facility or Assisted Living Facility.
+If hospitalization or aggressive treatment is no longer your wish when suffering from qualifying long-term or life-limiting conditions, Hospice Care provides you the option to approach end-of-life care with comfort, compassion, dignity and respect in your own home, Skilled Nursing Facility, Assisted Living Facility or Board & Care.

 What happens if a patient lives longer than 6 months?

 There is no limit on number of days one can receive hospice care.
 Hospice can continue to be given to a patient as long as the physician continues to re-certify the patient for hospice.

 Who pays for Hospice?

 Government (Veterans Affairs, Active Duty Military)